Citizens’ Enquiries (Ask EP)

 You can find a selection of recent topics of particular concern to citizens writing to the European Parliament and our respective answers.

-On a daily basis, citizens from all across the EU and the wider world address the European Parliament to request information, express opinions or suggest ideas on an extensive range of topics.
-The Citizens’ Enquiries Unit (Ask EP) provides answers to citizens on the issues raised.
-In 2017, citizens put more than 52 000 questions, suggestions and comments to the European Parliament or its President.
+Every day, citizens from all across the EU and the wider world address the European Parliament to request information, express opinions or suggest ideas on an extensive range of topics.
+The Citizens' Enquiries Unit (Ask EP) provides answers to citizens on the issues they raise.
+In 2018, citizens put more than 30 000 questions, suggestions and comments to the European Parliament or its President.